Chickpea Flour Flatbread Recipe

 Such was the case with this flatbread recipe.

-Now that I’m plant based AND almost grain free, I find myself missing things like pizza or sandwiches.
-The regular stuff most of us eat on a day to day basis.
+Now that I’m trying out being plant-based AND almost grain-free, I find myself missing things like pizza or sandwiches.
+The regular stuff most of us eat on a day-to-day basis.

 - 1 tsp. garlic powder

 - In a medium mixing bowl, combine the chickpea flour, spices and salt with a whisk until well mixed together.

 - Whisk in 1 tbsp. of the oil and water.
 Continue to whisk until you have a smooth batter.